100345796/Cross-section-database-for-hybrid-PIC-fluid-plasma-codes/README.md

         - collision_rate_Maxwellian
         - collision_rate_BiMaxwellian

    Additionally, there are four sample files that describe the four main codes designed to interact with the user of the hybrid code.
-These describe the objective of the function and provide an explanation of the required inputs and the provided outputs.
+These describe the objective of the function and provide an DETAILED EXPLANATION of the SPECIFIC required inputs and the provided outputs.